-Sarah has a Law Degree and attended the College of Law, Chester, qualifying as a Solicitor in 1998.
-Sarah is a member of Resolution, an accredited Resolution specialist, a member of the Law Society Family Mediation Panel, a Collaborative Lawyer, a Professional Practice Consultant (PPC) for Mediation and a member of the Family Mediators Association.
+Sarah is a Partner and Head of the Family and Mediation, and Dispute Resolution Department.
+Sarah is a member of Resolution, an accredited Resolution specialist, a member of the Law Society Family Mediation Panel, a Collaborative Lawyer, a Meditator, a Professional Practice Consultant (PPC) for Mediation and a member of the Family Mediators Association.

 Sarah specialises in all aspects of family and children Law for both married and unmarried couples, particularly those involving: